TRADE AND PROFESSIONAL ASSOCIATION ACTIVITIES

 THAT CAN RAISE COMPETITION LAW RISK

-Trade and professional associations can serve many legitimate purposes, including promoting common interests to the public, lobbying and advocacy, research, member education and promoting and improving product standards.
+Trade and professional associations can serve many legitimate purposes, including promoting common interests to the public, lobbying and advocacy, research, member education and promoting and improving product and service standards.

-In general, some of the types of association activities that can raise competition law issues include those dealing with pricing, advertising, customers, territories, market shares, terms of sale and other key aspects of competition.
+In general, some of the types of trade/professional association activities that can raise competition law concerns include those dealing with pricing, advertising, customers, territories, market shares, terms of sale and other key dimensions of competition.

-Some specific trade and professional association activities that can potentially raise competition law concerns under the Competition Act include:
+Some of the specific trade/professional association activities that can potentially raise competition law concerns under Canada’s Competition Act include the following:

-1. Board of director and other association meetings (e.g., where competitively sensitive information may be exchanged between competing members).
+1. Board of director and other association meetings (e.g., where competitively sensitive information may be exchanged between competing members of the association).

 2. Information exchanges (e.g., exchanges of competitively sensitive information, such as relating to fees, customers, suppliers, costs or bidding/tendering) during association activities.